-China, renowned for its rich culinary heritage, offers a diverse range of dining experiences that cater to all budgets.
+China’s rich culinary heritage offers a diverse range of dining experiences, catering to all budgets.

-Whether you’re a traveler, an expat, or a local, understanding the cost of food and dining in China can help you manage your expenses effectively.
+Whether you’re a traveler, expat, or local, understanding the cost of food and dining in China can help you manage your expenses while enjoying the country’s incredible flavors.

 1. Street Food and Snacks

-Street food is an integral part of Chinese culture and offers some of the most affordable and delicious options.
+Street food is a cornerstone of Chinese culture, offering affordable and delicious options.

-You can find street food vendors in almost every city, offering a variety of snacks and small meals.
+Vendors can be found in every city, serving a variety of snacks and small meals.

 - Average Cost: 2–10 RMB (0.3–1.5 USD) per item.

-- Popular Street Foods: Dumplings, skewers, stinky tofu, and sugar-coated haws.
+- Popular Street Foods: Dumplings, skewers, stinky tofu, sugar-coated haws, and scallion pancakes.

-For instance, a serving of dumplings or a skewer of grilled meat can cost as little as 5 RMB.
+For example, a skewer of grilled meat or a serving of dumplings can cost as little as 5 RMB.

 2. Casual Dining and Local Restaurants